How Stargardt Disease Cause Low Vision and How We Can Help

 Stargardt Disease can make it difficult for children to do homework, play sports, get their license and more.
 At the Low Vision Doctors of Ohio, our goal is to help your child succeed in school, extracurricular activities, and in life.

-Come see Dr. Mark Rinkov, who, by providing low vision aids, devices or glasses, can help enhance your child’s vision so that they can focus on learning and doing the things they love.
+Come see Dr. Cursaro, who, by providing low vision aids, devices or glasses, can help enhance your child’s vision so that they can focus on learning and doing the things they love.

 When Does Stargardt Disease Start?

 In many cases, Stargardt Disease makes itself known in early childhood.
 In others, it may present itself later in the 20s of young adulthood.
 Whenever your child shows symptoms and however it affects them, we can help.

 A Better Quality of Life for Your Child